pravesh5122003/Portfolio/README.md

 - Smooth scroll and animation effects ✨
 - Clean and modular React components 🧩
 - Easy to customize with Tailwind utility classes 🎯
-- Professional sections: About, Skills, Projects, Contact, etc. 👨‍💻
+- Professional sections: About  Skills, Projects, Contact, etc. 👨‍💻

 ## 🧑‍💻 How to Use